uu-semp/swedish-learning-app-2025/team03/README.md

 - Error highlighting with red borders

 ## Usage

+### Getting Help
+- Click the **"i" button** in the top-right corner of the form
+- A dialog will open explaining what to fill in for each field
+- Provides guidance on required and optional fields

 ### Adding a Word
 1. Fill in the required fields: English, Swedish, and at least one Category